vizv/scripts/docs/timestream.rst

 to simulate fewer "steps" for the same amount of work to get done.

 The cost of this simplification is that the world becomes less "smooth".
-As the discrepancy between the "natural" and simulated FPS grows, more and more dwarves will move to their next tiles at *exactly* the same time.
-Moreover, the rate of action completion per unit is effectively capped at the granularity of the simulation, so very fast units will lose some of their advantage.
-In the extreme case, with the computer struggling to run at 1 FPS and ``timestream`` simulating thousands of FPS (and the ``max-frame-skip`` cap increased to 20), all units will perform exactly one action per frame.
-This would make the game look robotic.
-With default settings, it will never get this bad, but you can always choose to alter the ``timestream`` configuration to your preferred balance of speed vs. accuracy.
+As the discrepancy between the actual and simulated FPS grows, more and more dwarves will move to their next tiles at *exactly* the same time.
+Moreover, the rate of action completion per unit is effectively capped at the granularity of the simulation, so very fast units (say, those in a martial trance) will lose some of their advantage.

 Limitations
 -----------